 each hole type: solder bath float in accordance with clause 9.5.2;

-at least one PTH: rework simulation in accordance with clause 9.5.48.2.4q.
+at least one PTH: rework simulation in accordance with clause 9.5.4, with the possible sampling specified in requirement 8.2.4q.

 The holes adjacent to the one submitted to RW are considered to be in as-received condition.
 This allows assessment of both conditions in a single microsection.